JohnGoldsmith/dotnetrdf-wiki/UserGuide-Full-Text-Querying-With-SPARQL.md

 ## Use with SPARQL Endpoints

-You can use Full Text Querying with SPARQL Endpoints by configuring it via the [[UserGuide/Configuration API|Configuration API]], see [[UserGuide/Configuration/Full Text Query|Configuration API - Full Text Query]] for more details.
+You can use Full Text Querying with SPARQL Endpoints by configuring it via the [[Configuration API|UserGuide-Configuration-API]], see [[Configuration API - Full Text Query|UserGuide-Configuration-Full-Text-Query]] for more details.

 # Keeping an index in sync with Datasets